pbek/QOwnNotes/webpage/src/faq/metrics.md

 ## Why are metrics useful?

-QOwnNotes (as in the application itself) is maintained by one or sometimes two persons in their spare time.
+QOwnNotes (as in the application itself) is **developed by one and sometimes two persons in their spare time**.

 Releases are built for a lot of platforms and distributions (often very old versions of them).
 Keeping them up is a lot of work.